Unleash/unleash-android-proxy-sdk/README.md

     .sessionId("However you resolve your session id")
     .build()
 val config = UnleashConfig.newBuilder()
-    .proxyUrl("URL to your proxy installation")
-    .clientKey("yourProxyApiKey")
-    .pollMode(PollingModes.autoPoll(60000) { poll interval in milliseconds
+    .proxyUrl("URL to your front-end API or proxy") .clientKey("your front-end API token or proxy client key") .pollMode(PollingModes.autoPoll(60000) { poll interval in milliseconds
         featuresUpdated()
     })